wellsb1/fort_w/README.md

 ### Change Log

+04/26/18 - 0.1.5

+ * Added UrlBuilder

 12/20/17 - 0.1.1
  * Added io.forty11.web.js packates and jackson dependency.
  * Fixed bug where 503 and other exception content was added as resumable download content.
  * Changed retry logic to stop retrying on 404